SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 >
 > GREAT CREATURES OF INCREDIBLE POWER BEYOND OUR UNDERSTANDING.
 >
-> BUT WHERE DOES IT ALL COME FROM?
+> BUT WHERE DOES IT ALL BEGIN?
 >
 > HOW DOES IT MANIFEST?
 >